 It could save you a lot of headache.

 Pretty much every soon-to-be-married couple says that determining the seating plan is THE WORST part of wedding planning.
-It often involves tears, stress, and/or heavy drinking just to make it through.
+It often involves tears, stress, and/or copious amounts of wine just to make it through.
 That’s because there are a lot of feelings to contend with and small details to consider.
 Does this cousin get along with that cousin?
 Have these two friends gotten over their feud?
 Will so-and-so be hurt if you put her in the corner of the room?
 Can I put grandma by the DJ?
 (Answer: No).
 Ain’t nobody got time for that.
 You can save yourself a few nightmarish hours if you go forgo assigning tables all together.

 Buffet, family style, or having the same meal for everyone works best.